gajus/dora/README.md

 * **UID** is used to recognise the an instance of the `Form` that has been used to generate the input.
 UID does not change between requests.
 * **CSRF** is used to validate user session.

-You can catch request with the data from the above form using `isSubmitted` method, e.g.
+Use `isSubmitted` method to catch when the Form is submitted, e.g.

 ```php
 // $form from the preceding example.